 Conflicts of interest create a problem as they can inhibit free discussion and result in actions that are not in the interest of Speak Out.
 They can also give the impression that Brighton and Hove Speak Out has acted improperly.

 Trustees and Governance Board Members

-When making decisions, Governance Boards members and Trustees should;
+When making decisions, Governance Board members and Trustees should;

 Act in the best interests of Speak Out,

 Not misuse Speak Out’s property